eqan/material-awesome/README.md

 #### Contributions Added By Eqan Ahmad For a More User Friendly Environment

-#### Contributions Added By Eqan Ahmad For a More User Friendly Environment

 Note: This fork focuses on streamlining the config and adding some Quality of Life touches to the theme.

 An almost desktop environment made with [AwesomeWM](https://awesomewm.org/) following the [Material Design guidelines](https://material.io) with a performant opiniated mouse/keyboard workflow to increase daily productivity and comfort.